-The VPSFCL or VP-SF&CL's designee will make the final determination in a timely manner (usually within 5 days) whether the MLOA will be granted, in consultation with other relevant University officials.
+The DOS or DOS designee will make the final determination in a timely manner (usually within 5 days) whether the MLOA will be granted, in consultation with other relevant University officials.
 The approval or denial of a MLOA will be provided to the student in writing.

-The VP-SF&CL granting the leave will specify the terms of the MLOA including conditions for return to the University following the leave.
+The DOS granting the leave will specify the terms of the MLOA including conditions for return to the University following the leave.
 At a minimum, a MLOA will be for one quarter and, depending on the timing of the request and the nature of the circumstances, the MLOA may involve additional quarters to allow sufficient time for full recovery, a sustained period of stability, and to increase the student's opportunity for success upon his/her return to the University.
 A MLOA cannot be granted for more than one calendar year.